Understanding ICCID Numbers and Their Importance in Cellular IoT

 What is an ICCID Number?

-Industry Identifier: The first two digits are always 89, signifying the telecommunications industry
+Industry Identifier: The first two digits are always 89.
+They identify the telecommunications industry and confirm that the card is a SIM.

 Sim-card-explainer-1

-• Country Code: The next two or three digits represent the country code, determined by the International Telephony Union (ITU).
+Country Code: The next two or three digits represent the country where the SIM card was issued.
+These are assigned by the International Telecommunication Union (ITU) and follow global numbering standards.

 Sim-card-explainer-2